Biodiversity and its conservation: Important MCQs

 24. How does buffer zone establishment contribute to biodiversity conservation in protected areas?

-c) Buffer zones minimize human impact and provide a transition between protected and unprotected areas
+c) Buffer zones minimise human impact and provide a transition between protected and unprotected areas.

 c)